hadi-myi/nudge/README.md

-# ScrollSitter
+# Nudge
 This is an android application that prevents users from doomscrolling.
-ScrollSitter is a wordplay on the word babysitter.